Citrus Tree Care

 LIGHT

 Of course, outdoors, citrus trees love soaking up full sun, which is considered six or more hours of direct sunlight.
 Indoors, you can place them on a sunny east, west or south-facing windowsill, but they'll do better with a grow light.
 Keep the light on for your plant for 8 to 12 hours, but not overnight.
-All plants need darkness, too, as part of their growth cycle.
+All plants need darkness too, as part of their growth cycle.
 Also, don't allow the light to get too close to the plant or you may scorch leaves.
-Full, direct sun in the fall & winter.
-Full/indirect sun in the spring & summer.
-Citrus trees NEED sun to produce fruit.
-Citrus trees will not do well in a low light location.
-Optimal light is a south or west facing window.

 WATER

-Self fertile.
-There is no need for other pollinators.
+• These citrus trees are self-fertile.
+There is no need for other pollinators!

 • If you have a cat or dog who likes to nosh on your houseplants, it's best to keep these plants out of reach.
 The fruit is edible, but pets who ingest the skin or foliage may experience tummy upset, as well as dermatitis due to the essential oils, according to the ASPCA.